brmson/yodaqa/README.md

 or specifically ``-Dorg.slf4j.simpleLogger.log.cz.brmlab.yodaqa=debug``.

 Sometimes, Java may find itself short on memory; don't try to run YodaQA on systems with less than 8GB RAM.
-Anyhow, you may need to invoke it as ``JAVA_OPTS="-Xms2048m -Xmx4500m" ./gradlew ...``.
-Another issue that can arise is that if you are running measurements in parallel, one of the java processes decides to spawn bazillion threads to perform garbage collection; to prevent that, include ``-XX:-UseParallelGC -XX:-UseConcMarkSweepGC`` in ``MAVEN_OPTS``.
+You may also need to tweak the minHeapSize and maxHeapSize parameters in ``build.gradle`` when running on a 32-bit system.

 ## Data Sources